z3c0/blog/tech/scraping_websites_with_python/scraping_metallum-1.md

 ```

-We now have an idea of how much data exists for each letter.
+We now have an approximation of how much data exists for each letter.
+We shouldn't assume our as precise, because new bands could be added while our script is running.

 ```cmd
 A: 12611